Why Content Marketers Should Embrace Artificial Intelligence

 “At its core, AI is powered by data and algorithms that enable machines to learn and evolve on their own.
 In traditional software, humans write algorithms or sets of instructions that tell a machine what to do.
 For example, in marketing automation software, a marketer may instruct the machine to send a three-part email campaign once someone downloads an e-book.
 In isolation, this is a relatively simple task for a human to plan and perform.”

-Using this technology, it turns out that data-driven content can be created at scale, a development which has immense implications for content marketers.
+Using AI in content marketing, it turns out that data-driven content can be created at scale, a development which has immense implications for content marketers.

 Why Content Marketers Need to Understand Artificial Intelligence